Rust Cheatsheet

 What is Rust used for?

 Rust is primarily used for systems programming, webassembly, cli tools.
-It was created by Mozilla in 2015 and follows the multi-paradigm paradigm.
+It was created by Mozilla in 2015.
+It follows the multi-paradigm paradigm.

 Is Rust hard to learn?